cjdrake/pyeda/doc/source/queens.rst

 and each column.

 First, we write a constraint that says
-"exactly one queen must be placed on each row."
+"exactly one queen must be placed on each row".

 ::

    >>> R = And(*[OneHot(*[X[r][c] for c in range(8)]) for r in range(8)])

 Next, we write a constraint that says
-"exactly one queen must be placed on each column."
+"exactly one queen must be placed on each column".

 ::